NaluKit/nalu/README.md

 * Supports Maven multi module projects to separate an application in smaller parts (plugin feature)

+* Tracks user routing in case a tracker is added

 ## Basic Concept
 Nalu uses the hash of an url to navigate. **Starting with version 1.1.0 Nalu supports the use of hash less urls.** Everything explained here will also work without hash.
 In case of working with a hash less url, you need to implement something on the server to handle a reload.